FiddlersCode/cocoa-javascript/README.md

 # Cocoa JavaScript
 by Paula Muldoon

-This project is an `npm` library to run parameterised testing in `JS` and `mocha`.
+This project is an `npm` library to run parameterised testing in `JS` and [mocha](https://www.npmjs.com/package/mocha).
 Contributions are welcome (see development guide below).

 This is an MVP version which currently only supports the `mocha` `eq` method.
 Feedback welcome and I will be implementing further `mocha` methods this week.